FeJozsi/ddg/README.md

 # ddg

-## Efforts to revive my old SIMULA'67 project dealing with disjunctive graphs using Python now
+## Efforts to revive my old SIMULA'67 project dealing with disjunctive graphs, using Python now

 Start date: 2024-02-21
 Owner: FeJozsi from Budapest, Hungary
 E-mail: <jfeher@fjm.hu>

-### 2024-02-21 13:59:52: Theoretical background
+### Theoretical background

+2024-02-21 13:59:52

 **Directed disjunctive graphs** can be conceptualized as collections of operations and machines, mirroring our intuitive understanding of these concepts.